wkukka1/ai-autograding-feedback/README.md

 ### Markus Test Scripts
 - /markus_test_scripts contains scripts which can be uploaded to the autotester in order to generate LLM Feedback
 - Currently, only openAI and Claude models are supported.
-- The /test_submissions directory has mock assignment submissions, solutions, and test files, used for testing the markus integration.
-These files can be submitted on the markus autotester along with the llm script files.
 - Within these llm script files, the models and prompts used can be changed by editing the command line arguments, through the run_llm() function.

 Files: